pivotal-cf/docs-pks/volumes.hbs.md

 For dynamic PV provisioning, the procedure is to define and create a PVC that automatically triggers the creation of the PV and its backend VMDK file.
 When the PV is created, Kubernetes knows which volume instance is available for use.
 When a PVC or volumeClaimTemplate is requested, Kubernetes chooses an available PV and allocates it to the Deployment or StatefulSets workload.

-Tanzu Kubernetes Grid Integrated Edition supports dynamic PV provisioning by providing StorageClasses for all supported cloud providers, as well as an example PVC.
+{{  vars.product }} supports dynamic PV provisioning by providing StorageClasses for all supported cloud providers, as well as an example PVC.

 <p class="note"><strong>Note</strong>: For dynamic PVs on vSphere, you must create or map the VMDK file for the StorageClass on a shared file system datastore.
 This shared file system datastore must be accessible to each vSphere cluster where Kubernetes cluster nodes run.
 For more information, see <a href="vsphere-persistent-storage.html">PersistentVolume Storage Options on vSphere</a>.</p>